On The Record

 Bay Area pianist Adam Shulman's concerts devoted to the timeless Vince Guaraldi compositions from the soundtrack of A Charlie Brown Christmas have become a highly anticipated holiday tradition at SFJAZZ.
-We take a look back at the soundtrack recording:
+Before Shulman and his trio return on 12/3, we take a look back at the soundtrack recording:

 Released in December 1965, Bay Area pianist and composer Vince Guaraldi’s soundtrack to Charles Schulz's iconic Peanuts special A Charlie Brown Christmas is among the most beloved holiday albums of all time, now certified Triple Plantinum with sales of over three million copies.
 The session was voted into the GRAMMY Hall of Fame in 2007 and was added to the Library of Congress’ National Recording Registry’s list of “culturally, historically, or aesthetically important” American recordings.

 Featuring bassist Fred Marshall and drummer Jerry Granelli (though erroneously credited to longtime Guaraldi trio mates Monty Budwig and Colin Bailey on some editions), the album includes the definitive version of the Peanuts theme song “Linus and Lucy” a pair of originals now considered Christmas standards in “Christmas Time Is Here” and “Skating,” as well as new arrangements of classic holiday songs “O Tannenbaum” and “What Child is This.”
 A Charlie Brown Christmas was recorded at Fantasy Studios in Berkeley, with a childrens chorus recruited from St. Paul's Episcopal Church in San Rafael.